Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Introduction

-Non-standard Higgs couplings, including the flavor violating (FV) ones, are predicted in many models of physics beyond the SM, for instance in the general 2HDM \cite{Branco:2011iw, DiazCruz:2010yq,DiazCruz:2004tr}.
-In particular, extensions of the SM that contain additional scalar fields, which have non-aligned couplings to the SM fermions and mix with the Higgs boson, will induce new FV Higgs interactions at tree-level.
-This transmision of the flavor structure to the Higgs bosons, was called {\it{a more flavored Higgs boson}} in our earlier work \cite{DiazCruz:2002er}.
+Non-standard Higgs couplings, including the flavor violating (FV) ones, are predicted in many models of physics beyond the SM, for instance in the general 2HDM \cite{Grossman:1994jb,Branco:2011iw, DiazCruz:2010yq,DiazCruz:2004tr}.
+The 2HDM is a particular realization of SM extensions that contain additional scalar fields, which can have non-aligned couplings to the SM fermions and through its mixing with the Higgs boson, new FV Higgs interactions can be induced at tree-level.
 Mixing of SM fermions with exotic ones, could also induce FV Higgs couplings at tree-level \cite{Cotti:2002zq}.
-It could also happen that the Higgs sector has diagonal couplings to the SM fermions at tree-level, but the presence of new particles with a non-aligned flavor structure, which couple both to the Higgs and to the SM fermions, will induce corrections to the Yukawa couplings and/or new FCNC proccess at loop levels.
-This is realized for instance in supersymmetry, where the sfermion/gauginos can have non-diagonal couplings to Higgs bosons and SM fermions \cite{DiazCruz:2002er}.
+It could also happen that the Higgs sector has diagonal couplings to the SM fermions at tree-level, but the presence of new particles with a non-aligned flavor structure, which couple both to the Higgs and to the SM fermions, will induce corrections to the diagonal Yukawa couplings and/or FV Higgs couplings at loop levels.
+This is realized for instance in supersymmetry, where the sfermion/gauginos can have non-diagonal couplings to Higgs bosons and SM fermions \cite{DiazCruz:2002er}.The Higgs boson with a non-minimal flavor structure was called {\it{a more flavored Higgs boson}} in our earlier work \cite{DiazCruz:2002er}.

-After LHC delivered the Higgs signal, many papers have been devoted to study non-standard Higgs couplings, and the constraints on deviations from SM \cite{Espinosa:2012ir, Espinosa:2012im, Klute:2012pu, Cheung:2013rva, Ellis:2014dva}.
-Although such deviations could be discussed within an effective lagragian approach, it is also important to discuss them within an specific model, where such deviations could be interpreted and given a context.
-In this paper, we discuss the generic parameterization of FC Higgs couplings, as arising from a model that includes 3+1 Higgs doblets.
-Further, we also include mixing among the Higgs sector and a Flavon field, which induces FV Higgs couplings.
+After the LHC delivered the Higgs signal, many papers have been devoted to study non-standard Higgs couplings, and the constraints on deviations from the SM \cite{Espinosa:2012ir, Espinosa:2012im, Klute:2012pu, Cheung:2013rva, Ellis:2014dva,Grinstein:2013fia}.
+Although such deviations could be discussed within an effective {Lagrangian} approach, it is also important to discuss them within an specific model, where such deviations could be interpreted and given a context.